 Embracing the craft trend?
-Follow Country Homes & Interiors' step-by-step guide to making a Christmas sack
+Follow Country Homes & Interiors' step-by-step guide on how to make a Christmas present sack

 You will need

 * 1m main fabric, at least 137cm wide (we used Cape Stone, ref CP7, £95 per metre, De Le Cuona)

 *0.5m velvet fabric for letter (we used Lido, ref 6340112, £49.90 per metre, Casamance)

 * 2.5m cord (£2.32 per metre, VV Rouleaux)

 * 2 pompoms (£2.16 for two, VV Rouleaux)

 1) Cut a 130cm wide by 95cm long rectangle in main fabric.
 Draw out a 40cm high letter on a piece of newspaper, cut out and use as a template to cut your velvet letter.